jacobjpelletier/jacobjpelletier/README.md

 Primarily I have built web apps in Flask, Django, and Node/Express.
 I enjoy building things in Javascript and hope to become a very strong JS web application and API developer.
 While University gave me a strong CS foundation, I enjoy web development because I can see the growth in my craftsmanship through the projects I build.
 I could (and do) spend my all my time learning new things.

-🔭 **These days, I like discovering new things to do with Javascript**
+🔭 **These days, I like discovering new things to do with Javascript.**
 ___________

 <img align="center" src="https://user-images.githubusercontent.com/40835093/148970212-a3e4e155-6fc5-4e8c-94d0-f9aa628de65b.jpg"/>